NinjasCL-archive/bless-my-software/README.md

 You can adhere to [Contributor Convenant](https://www.contributor-covenant.org/) or [Code of Merit](http://code-of-merit.org/) if you want.
 And have a blessing too :).

+### How to name the file?

+You could choose any name you want.
+But I recommend one of the following:

+- BLESSING
+- BLESSING.md
+- blessing.txt

 ### Badge
 Maybe you would like to include a badge in your *README*